MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/getting-started.md

     Cel row displays all cels within the layer.
 One cel consists of a preview image and cel length rectangle (the number of frames a cel should occupy).
 The cel can be shortened or lengthened by dragging the edges.
 You can also drag the whole cel to move it around.

-## Animating Projects
+## Animating projects
 PixiEditor offers two main ways to animate your projects:
 1. **Frame by Frame**
 2. **Procedurally**
 Both methods can be used together freely.

-## Frame by Frame Animations
+## Frame by frame animations

 Frame by frame animation is a traditional method of animating.
 It involves drawing each frame by hand.

 For more information, check out a dedicated [guide for frame by frame animations](https://pixieditor.net/docs/usage/animating/frame-by-frame/).

-## Procedural Animations
+## Procedural animations

 PixiEditor gives full freedom over animations, meaning you can animate almost any property within the [Node Graph](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/).
-It does not involve any manual drawing, unlike frame by frame animations, rather it is a combination of operations and parameters.
+It doesn't involve any manual drawing, unlike frame by frame animations, rather it is a combination of operations and parameters.

 Think of it as a set of instructions.